 Golf Guide to Kent

 The marvellous county of Kent has many outstanding features and it prides itself on its rich and steep history.
-It will play host to the 149th Open Championship in July and although the district is revered amongst the golf community, its reputation is deeper than its extraordinary connotations with
+It will play host to the 149th Open Championship in July and although the district is revered amongst the golf community, its reputation is deeper than its extraordinary connotations with the sport of golf.

 The county is located within the south-east of England and borders Greater London to the north, Surrey to the west and East Sussex to the south-west.
 Canterbury Cathedral is the oldest cathedral in England, allowing visitors to walk among the same footsteps that graced the building over 1,000 years ago.